9718 Lake Shore Boulevard

 Ray and Katharine Rosenberry acquired the home on May 17, 1957.

 Bratenahl Development Corporation acquired the home on September 24, 1962, to use as its headquarters.
-The development company later moved into permanent offices in the Bratenahl Place development and the home was converted to residential status.
+The development company later moved into permanent offices in the Bratenahl Place development, and the house was converted to residential status.

 Benson and Vicki Lee acquired the home on September 16, 1971.